 Buffered bike lane design should use a parallel line buffer design rather than cross-hatching to minimize the maintenance expense.
 Short lengths of cross-hatching may be used between parallel lines near conflict zones (intersections or driveways) to better communicate the purpose of the parallel lines as bike lane markings.
 Vertical elements may be introduced into the bike lane buffer.
-Certain types of planters may be used in downtown.
+Planters may be used in downtown and other lower speed areas if they follow the guidelines in the Horizontal Clear Zone section.
 Reflective plastic bollards may be appropriate elsewhere.